thewaytozion/widgets/README.md

   ![files](https://github.com/thewaytozion/widgets/blob/main/img/wallpapers.png "Files")

-  The images can be the same wallpaper, but the intend is to have 4 separate wallpapers gor lockscreen and homescreen with night and day time.
+  The wallpaper can have the same image in it, but the intend is to have 4 separate wallpapers gor lockscreen and homescreen with night and day time.
   You may use thos wallpapere here for testing purposes.

    [Wallpaper iPhone 11 Max Pro](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/adaptivity-and-layout/ "Wallpaper iPhone 11 Max Pro")